RivinHD/Tsunami-Simulation/docs_sphinx/getting_started/building_simulation.rst

 The available executables are ``build``, ``sanitize``, ``test`` and ``sanitize_test``.

 .. note::
-    They are only available when built with their respective ``--target``
+    They are only available when build with their respective ``--target``

 E.g. the ``build`` executable can be run with the following command: